palak-s8/CSI_GenAI_task/README.md

 ## 🔒 Security & Privacy

 - **API Keys**: Never commit your `.env` file to version control
-- **Data Storage**: Documents are processed locally and stored in Qdrant
+- **Data Storage**: Documents are processed locally and stored in Qdrant Cloud
 - **SARVAM AI**: Only document content is sent to SARVAM AI for responses
 - **Session Data**: Chat history is stored in Streamlit session state (cleared on restart)